Knotx/knotx-launcher/README.md

 13:56:15.894 [vert.x-eventloop-thread-1] INFO io.vertx.core.impl.launcher.commands.VertxIsolatedDeployer - Succeeded in deploying verticle
 ```

-The `run-knotx` command starts Knot.x (Vert.x) instance and deploys all configured modules.
+The `run-knotx` command starts Vert.x instance and deploys all configured modules.
 This
 command is registered in the `io.vertx.core.Launcher` class that is the main class of Vert.x
 executable jar.
 Additionally it uses concepts of [configuration stores](https://vertx.io/docs/vertx-config/java/)
 to load configuration files from different locations and with different formats.

 It accepts options:
-- `config` - allows to define the `bootstrap.json` configuration file path, by default it looks for the `bootstrap.json` file in the classpath
+- `config` - allows to define the bootstrap configuration file path, if not provided, it looks for the `bootstrap.json` file in the classpath
 - `ha` - specify that the Knot.x is deployed with High Availability (HA) enabled, check Vert.x
 [Automatic failover](https://vertx.io/docs/vertx-core/java/#_automatic_failover) section
 - `hagroup` - HA group that denotes a logical group of nodes in the cluster, check Vert.x
 [HA Groups](https://vertx.io/docs/vertx-core/java/#_ha_groups) section
 - `quora` - it is the minimum number of votes that a distributed transaction has to obtain in order to
 be allowed to perform an operation in a distributed system
-- `cluster` - enables the clustering
+- `cluster` - enables clustering

 Knot.x provides the [example project](https://github.com/Knotx/knotx-example-project) that contains Docker Compose
 [configuration file](https://github.com/Knotx/knotx-example-project/blob/master/acme-cluster/docker-compose.yml)